jagadish0979/Assignment-Repo/README.md

 Testing
 -------
+1) JUnit Test cases written for all functionalities.
+All are getting passed.
+While executing Spring Boot Application we can see all the tests passed in the maven build.
-Perform end to end functional testing basing on functionality availbale on the application.
+2) Perform end to end functional testing basing on functionality availbale on the application.

 Technologies Used
 -----------------